HR Tips: 3 Ways to Effectively Manage HR Responsibilities

 Managers should feel comfortable giving feedback, offering praise, providing direction, disciplining poor performers, addressing certain behavioral problems, and resolving conflicts.
 Not every employee issue needs to be escalated up the chain of command or be placed on the desk of the HR department.
 If managers – who are usually closer to the situation and better equipped to respond to it quickly and effectively – can handle the smaller, more frequent employee issues that arise, then owners and dedicated HR staff will have more time to tackle larger projects and more bandwidth to respond appropriately to emergencies.
 If managers don’t have the knowledge and skills to take on certain HR responsibilities, consider additional training.

 Sometimes it feels good to talk to people who can relate to what you’re going through.
-It can be lonely being a business owner or solo HR practitioner.
+It can be lonely being a small business owner or solo HR practitioner.
 There may not be someone else in the workplace who fully understands what you’re experiencing, and even if there are people who would understand, you may not be able to open up to them because so many matters are confidential or sensitive.
 It can also feel like your situation is so unique that no one could possibly understand.

-If you know other organizational leaders in your area or have access to online networks of fellow HR professionals, you’ll likely find value in striking up a conversation.
+If you know other organizational leaders in HR or have access to online networks of fellow HR professionals, you’ll likely find value in striking up a conversation.
 One of the best things about the world of HR is that the people who practice it are eager to listen and happy to share what worked or didn’t work for them.
 If nothing else, you’ll see that you’re not alone and that your HR issues aren’t really that unique.
 That alone can bring peace of mind and give you the confidence to tackle each new day’s HR responsibilities.